bravethea/Torlak-ReLDI-Tagger-2019/README.md

-# Part of speech tagger and a lemmatizer for Torlak
+# Part of speech tagger and lemmatizer for Torlak

 Custom model of the [ReLDI tagger](https://github.com/clarinsi/reldi-tagger) adapted for Torlak dialect.